colinyjchung/jinnzhong/content/posts/20061108-notes-beginnings-middles-ends-1.md

 ## MAKING CHANGES BELIEVABLE

-a.
-Reader must understand character’s initial personality and especially motivation: Why is he/she behaving this way?
+1. Reader must understand character’s initial personality and especially motivation: Why is he/she behaving this way?
-b.
-Reader must see evidence that characters are capable of change
+2. Reader must see evidence that characters are capable of change
-c.
-Reader must see dramatized a pattern of experience that might reasonably affect someone.
+3. Reader must see dramatized a pattern of experience that might reasonably affect someone.
-d.
-Reader must see a plausible motivation replace the old one.
+4. Reader must see a plausible motivation replace the old one.

 -	Boring, expected motivations are easy.
 Unexpected, uncommon ones require work.
 -	Common type of conflict is when the character wants two mutually exclusive things -> dramatize both motivations.